-Munro (2004) states that records in Falkland Islands waters of Dusky dolphins (Lagenorhynchus obscurus), Bottlenose dolphin (Tursiops truncatus) and Spectacled porpoise (Phococena dioptica) sightings have been made.
+Munro (2004) states that records in Falkland Islands waters of dusky dolphins (Lagenorhynchus obscurus), bottlenose dolphin (Tursiops truncatus) and spectacled porpoise (Phococena dioptica) sightings have been made.
 The lack of any sighting over the three year survey period indicates that these animals are unlikely to be present in the licence area in significant numbers.

-Based on the 1998-2001 survey results, of the 14 cetacean species likely to be present in Falkland Islands waters only Hourglass and Peale's dolphins were recorded within or bordering the licence area.
-Due to the migratory nature of cetaceans however, it is probable that certain cetacean species present may move through the licence areas.
+Based on the 1998-2001 survey results, of the 14 cetacean species likely to be present in Falkland Islands waters, none were observed within the licence area.
+Sperm whale were recorded a short distance to the north of PL032 and PL033, although they are less likely to be found in the shallower waters of the licence area.
+Hourglass and Peale's dolphins were recorded within relatively close proximity to the area of interest and it is probable that certain cetacean species present may move through the licences.

 Some species have also been recorded within Falkland waters in the past through anecdotal sightings or strandings, which were not recorded during the survey period.
-These include several species of Beaked whales (Ziphiidae), the Blue whale (Balaenoptera musculus), and several dolphin and porpoise species.
+These include several species of beaked whales (Ziphiidae), the blue whale (Balaenoptera musculus), and several dolphin and porpoise species.

-Overall, the licence area is not considered to be an area of particularly high sensitivity for cetaceans.
+Overall, PL032 and PL033 are not considered to be an area of particularly high sensitivity for cetaceans.